aws-amplify/docs/docs/cli/geo/maps.md

 ---
 title: Maps
-description: Use Amplify CLI to create and manage maps to visualize GeoSpatial data in your app.
+description: Use Amplify CLI to create and manage maps to visualize geospatial data in your app.
 ---

-Amplify CLI's `geo` category enables you to create and manage map resources used to visualize GeoSpatial data in your application.
+Amplify's `geo` category enables you to create and manage map resources used to visualize geospatial data in your application.
-You need to install Amplify CLI with the `@geo` tag in order to get the Geo functionality.
+Since the `geo` category is in developer preview, you need to install Amplify CLI with the `@geo` tag in order to get the Geo functionality.
 You can use the following command to install this version globally.
 ```console
 npm i -g @aws-amplify/cli@geo
 ```